railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

 You then have to define the timeboxes.
 You have to complete the tasks in the time interval specified by a timebox.
 You usually define timeboxes with the following periods:

-*  *Daily* : for tasks which must be handled today,
+*  *Today* : for tasks which must be handled today,

-*  *Weekly* : for tasks that have to be dealt with this week,
+*  *This Week* : for tasks that have to be dealt with this week,

-*  *Monthly* : for tasks which have to be completed within the month,
+*  *This Month* : for tasks which have to be completed within the month,

-*  *Long term* : for tasks that can be dealt with in more than one month.
+*  *Long Term* : for tasks that can be dealt with in more than one month.

 A task can be put in one and only one timebox at a time.